lucendio/lecture-devops-infos/content/assignments/deliverables/tutorial-solutions.md

 __SUBMISSION DEADLINE:__ at the end of the last work day of the last week within the lecture period, or at the end of
-                         following week (sunday 23:59) when the tutorial was part of the lecture topic
+                         following week (sunday 23:59) when the tutorial was part of the lecture topic in order to collect a fraction of the grade in advance

 ## Requirements